The Legend of the Invisible City of Kitezh and the Maiden Fevroniya: Critical analysis

 Kitezh is arguably Rimsky-Korsakov's finest opera, often being referred to as "the Russian Parsifal; however, it is not part of the standard operatic repertoire outside Russia.
 Stylistically, it is more representative of Rimsky-Korsakov's work than the better-known The Golden Cockerel.
 In its use of Russian history and legend, Oriental exoticism, and a mix of the real and the supernatural, the work has been called a "summation of the nationalistic operatic tradition of Glinka and The Five."
 Rimsky-Korsakov considered the work to be his final artistic statement, not planning to write another opera until unexpectedly inspired to write The Golden Cockerel as a satire of current political events in Russia.
-Although the composer often made use of fairy tale, Kitezh is the only one of his operas to make use of supernatural or religious themes.
+Although the composer often made use of fairy tale, Kitezh is the only one of his operas to make exclusive use of supernatural or religious themes.
 Simon Morrison points out that in spite of the Christian themes, "[t]his was a secular heaven."